How to take food photos for restaurant menu: simple restaurant photography ideas

 That’s a discussion we could have for hours on end, but right now, let’s focus on the “wanting” bit & how you can turn your clients hungry just by having them look at pictures of your food.

 Remember the seafood joke: I see food and I eat it?
 Well, there’s a grain of truth to that.
 And it’s all related to a little something called visual hunger.
-And using a few food photography tips is the key to triggering this particular type of hunger.
+Using a few food photography tips is the key to triggering this particular type of hunger.

 You need to remember the following: your restaurant food may be delicious; however, your restaurant menu pictures may not convey to your clients just how delicious your foods may be.
-Your menu pictures of food have to look appealing and persuade your customers into buying them.
+Your menu pictures have to look appealing and persuade your customers into buying them.

 You see, your eyes are the first thing that comes into contact with food (or images of food).
 And according to researchers at the Max Planck Society for the Advancement of Science: